Skip to main content

 Fix:

-• Audit your Crunchbase, LinkedIn, Wikipedia, and homepage for consistency.
+• Review your Crunchbase, LinkedIn, Wikipedia, and homepage for consistency.
 Same wording, same numbers.

 • Issue one clear “state of the company” piece a quarter that anchors the latest narrative.